-Anti-seizure medications or anticonvulsants may be used in the rare cases when a patient is suffering from seizures caused by alcohol withdrawal.
+Anti-seizure medications or Anticonvulsants may be used in rare cases when a patient is suffering from seizures caused by alcohol withdrawal.
 It’s best to discuss your questions and concerns with your doctor before undergoing treatment.

 Methadone can be given as part of an in-patient recovery program, or it may be dosed through an out-patient methadone clinic setting.
 Common questions (and answers) about methadone: